Stardates and

 Calculating calendar dates in The Original Series

 During the run of The Original Series, there were few references to dates, nor even to the century in which the series took place.
 Furthermore, the Stardates used in The Original Series had a different starting point than The Next Generation Stardates, so it is impossible to directly extrapolate dates backwards from The Next Generation.
-However, there were sufficient references in The Next Generation to retroactively calculate dates in The Original Series, given a few basic assumptions and further Stardate facts from episodes of The Original Series.
+However, there were sufficient references in The Next Generation to retroactively calculate dates in The Original Series, with a few additional Stardate facts from episodes of The Original Series, The Next Generation, and Voyager.

 Fact: The American Thanksgiving holiday typically is celebrated on the fourth Thursday of November.